langdon/summit-2015-lab-15812/labs/chapter5.md

         cd ~/workspace

 1. Inspect the Atomic app base container image.
-Notice how `LABEL RUN` mounts in the current working directory with the `-v 'pwd':...` option.
+Notice how the `RUN` LABEL mounts in the current working directory with the `-v 'pwd':/atomicapp` option.

         atomic info projectatomic/atomicapp:0.1.1